Gabi Simpson: Australian Netball League

 Between 2010 and 2012, Simpson played in the Australian Netball League.
 In 2010 and 2011 she played for NNSW Blues and in 2012 she played for the Australian Institute of Sport.

 New South Wales Swifts

 Simpson was included in the 2012 New South Wales Swifts squad as a temporary replacement player.

 Queensland Firebirds

 Since 2013, Simpson has played for Queensland Firebirds, initially in the ANZ Championship and later in Suncorp Super Netball.
 Between 2013 and 2016, she played in four successive grand finals for Firebirds, helping the team win two premierships in 2015 and 2016.
 Since 2017, Simpson has captained Firebirds in Suncorp Super Netball.
-In 2017 Simpson received the Liz Ellis Diamond award.
+In 2017, Simpson received the Liz Ellis Diamond award.

+Central Pulse

+In 2025, Simpson was signed as a temporary replacement player for the Central Pulse in the ANZ Premiership.